-If you wake up in the middle of the night to drink a glass of water or go to the bathroom, turning on the lights will make it much harder to get back to sleep.
+If you wake up in the middle of the night to drink a glass of water or go to the bathroom, turning on the lights will make it much harder for you to get back to sleep.
 Keep a glass of water next to your bed, which will save you the walk.
-Or, if you have to go to the bathroom, use your phone's flashlight function to illuminate the floor.36
+Or, if you have to go to the bathroom, use your phone's flashlight function to illuminate the floor.35

-Some people want to avoid taking a drink at night to avoid having to go to the bathroom.
+Some people want to avoid taking a drink at night in order not to go to the bathroom.
 However, you don't drink more than a few sips when you wake up.
-It is much worse to ignore your thirst: a dry throat is often the reason you wake up in the first place.
+It is much worse to ignore your thirst: a dry throat is often the reason for why you wake up in the first place.